Jean-Philippe Soulé: A passion for people, travel, cultures, mountains and cycling.

 His attachment to the indigenous peoples he met there inspired him to found the Native Planet Non-Profit Organization, an NGO dedicated to their welfare, and the Native Planet Outdoor Club, its fund-raising arm in Seattle.

-Jean-Philippe used to race track.
-On the road, he won the prologue of the 1996 Japan Amateur National Championship.
-Today, he trains in the Pyrenees and ride on all mountain regions of Europe and is always in quest of the world's best climbs and cycling routes.
+J-Phi used to race track.
+On the road, when residing in Japan, he won the prologue of the 1996 UCI Asia Tour de Hokkaido, becoming the 1996 Japan National Champion in prologue.
+Today, he trains in the Pyrenees and rides on all mountain regions of Europe and is always in quest of the world's best climbs and cycling routes.
 He and his wife Yumi also enjoy the toughest Gran-Fondo Cyclosportives with extreme distances and elevation such as Tour du Mont-Blanc, and Luchon-Bayonne.

 Off the bike, J-Philippe and Yumi also like to cross-country ski.
 They enjoy trekking with a particular enthusiasm for the Himalayas.
 They've traveled to many countries and wilderness environments doing photo documentaries.
 National Geographic, the United Nations and major publications published their photos.

-Today, you can contact us to enjoy J-Phi's joie-de-vivre on tours that he designs, manages and leads through VéloTopo, the cycling branch of Native Planet Adventures.
+Today, you can contact us to enjoy J-Phi's joie-de-vivre on tours that he designs, manages and leads through VéloTopo.

 Jean-Philippe personally designs all VéloTopo custom cycling itineraries.